 Now the obtained digital data needs to be line coded by using Return to Zero (RZ), Non-Return to Zero (NRZ), and Manchester coding schemes.
 This coded data is then modulated and up-sampled to intermediate frequencies, and then resampled to transmit at RF frequencies.
 This is the general workflow of any RF system in use.
 Sometimes, in many systems, due to small form factors, the baseband digital data is directly modulated and transmitted.
 The most general system block diagram is given below.

 Classes Of Attacks In Radio Systems:

 Now, as we know the basics of any radio system, let us next look into the different attacks that can occur in the radio system.
 The major classes of attacks used in a radio system are listed below:

-Now with the above mentioned classes of attacks, the major things that can occur in the radio layer are replay attack, command injection, E-STOP and wide range function abuse attacks.
-Malicious repairing and reprogramming attacks are not a category of radio layer attack as they involve access to the embedded hardware of the device as well, reprogramming its entire hardware base.
+With the mentioned classes of attacks, the major things that can occur in the radio layer are replay attack, command injection, E-STOP and wide range function abuse attacks.
+Malicious repairing and reprogramming attacks are not a category of radio layer attack as they involve access to the embedded hardware of the device as well and reprogramming its entire hardware base.

 In this category of attack, the RF packet is simply recorded and replayed over the air to cause an effect at the receiver either be it a relay-clicking, or a bulb being turned on.

 The above diagram is the most basic representation of a replay attack.
 The malicious user or the intruder captures the data in-between the devices and simply replays them to gain control of the device.
 This attack though simple can be deployed in various levels so that the data can be filtered and replayed with the intruder, emulating the entire transmitter.